modelpack/model-spec/README.md

 [![GoDoc](https://godoc.org/github.com/CloudNativeAI/model-spec?status.svg)](https://godoc.org/github.com/CloudNativeAI/model-spec)
 [![Discussions](https://img.shields.io/badge/discussions-on%20github-blue?style=flat-square)](https://github.com/CloudNativeAI/model-spec/discussions)

-The Cloud Native Computing Foundation's (CNCF) ModelPack project is a vendor-neutral, open source specification standard to package, distribute and run AI models in a cloud native environments.
-It's goal is to enable the creation of standard-compliant implementations that would move AI/ML project artifacts out of vendor-controlled, proprietary formats and into a standardized and interchangeable format that is compatible with the cloud-native ecosystem.
+The Cloud Native Computing Foundation's (CNCF) ModelPack project is a vendor-neutral, open source specification standard to package, distribute and run AI models in cloud native environments.
+Its goal is to enable the creation of standard-compliant implementations that would move AI/ML project artifacts out of vendor-controlled, proprietary formats and into a standardized and interchangeable format that is compatible with the cloud-native ecosystem.

 ## Rationale